interfacing

 IV.
 The critique wing

 Drop a screenshot and the browser reads it back through five pixel-level lenses — contrast ratios, color independence under simulated CVD, information density, element count, banner-shaped blind spots.
 Your image never leaves the tab.
-The native app runs twenty-four lenses including a local LLM.
+A retired native edition once ran nineteen more lenses through a local LLM; for now, these five are what Interfacing offers.
 Open the wing.

 V. Reading room